Robots are getting more social. Are humans ready?

 Two pioneers in a new vanguard of cute, sociable robots — Jibo, a curvy talking speaker, and Kuri, a cartoonish wheeled "nanny" — have been early casualties.
 The makers of Vector, a less expensive home robot that was unveiled Wednesday, hope theirs will be a bigger hit.

-Still others, including a rumored Amazon project and robots designed to provide companionship for senior citizens, remain in the development phase.
+Still others, including a rumoured Amazon project and robots designed to provide companionship for senior citizens, remain in the development phase.

 "I think we're going to start seeing some come to market this year," said Vic Singh, a founding general partner of Eniac Ventures, which has invested in several robotics startups.
 But they'll be limited to very specific uses, he warned.